kylelangille/windows-xp-v1/README.md

 - Completely re-do the Recycle Bin modal

-- Add modal for shutting down or restarting PC

 - Add more "functioning" desktop icons

 - Reduce length of CSS files by making some more reusable "helper" classes